Aypac/Arduino-TR-064-SOAP-Library/README.md

 For illustration on the example, please also visit my [instructable](http://www.instructables.com/id/Who-Is-Home-Indicator-aka-Weasley-Clock-Based-on-T/).

+##Known routers with TR-064 interface
+If you know more, please let me know!

+* Almost all Fritz!Box routers
+* Some ZyXEL routers [eg. ftp://ftp.zyxel.nl/VMG4325-B10A/user_guide/VMG4325-B10A_.pdf page 29 ]

 # TODO
 Help is very welcome (especially when improving the library code).
 I'm not a genius with C++.